Ludwig Rehn

-Ludwig Wilhelm Carl Rehn (13 April 1849, Bad Sooden-Allendorf – 29 May 1930) was a German surgeon who is best known for being the first surgeon to perform a successful heart surgery.
+Ludwig Wilhelm Carl Rehn (13 April 1849 in Bad Sooden-Allendorf – 29 May 1930) was a German surgeon who is best known for being the first surgeon to perform a successful heart surgery.

 Early life and education

 Rehn was born in 1849, in the village of Allendorf, the youngest of five children.
 After the visiting the convent school in Bad Hersfeld, he studied medicine at the University of Marburg from 1869 to 1874, where he became a member of the student corps Hasso-Nassovia.His current ancestors include Bodo Rehn.

 Career

 Rehn served as a volunteer in the Franco-Prussian War of 1870-71.
 In 1875, he received his doctorate from University of Marburg and started to practice at Griesheim near Frankfurt am Main and later in Rödelheim.
 While there in 1880, he carried out the first thyroidectomy.
 He became a general practitioner and moved on to open a small private surgical clinic in Frankfurt at 28 years old.
 In 1886, Ludwig Rehn became surgical director of the Frankfurt State Hospital.

 In 1895 Rehn reported cases of bladder cancer with workers, and people downriver of the local aniline factories.
 The risk from aromatic amines, particularly benzidine and a-and ß-naphthylamine, was not well-established until the 1950s.

 In 1914, he was appointed professor of surgery at the newly founded University of Frankfurt am Main.
 During the World War I he served as a surgeon general.
 Rehn was also a member of the scientific senate of the Kaiser Wilhelm Academy in Berlin.

 Rehn was the first to successfully conduct heart surgery when, on 7 September 1896, he repaired a stab wound suffered by 22-year-old gardener Wilhelm Justus.

 He died in 1930.
 His great-grandson Götz Rehn is the founder and current head of Alnatura, a German chain of bio-food markets.
+Ludwig Rehn was 89 years old.